contracourse/blogpage/content/docs/bart.md

 the posterior distribution of model parameters.
 For further details see [here](https://towardsdatascience.com/a-zero-math-introduction-to-markov-chain-monte-carlo-methods-dcba889e0c50)

-**<u>BART</u>** utilizes similar tree boosting methods but through a Bayesian framework where predictions are drawn from a posterior distribution, which is a probability distribution of model parameters given the observed data.
+Bayesian Additive Regression Trees *<u>(BART)</u>* utilizes similar tree boosting methods but through a Bayesian framework where predictions are drawn from a posterior distribution, which is a probability distribution of model parameters given the observed data.
 The BART model can be expressed as follows:

 $$
 \begin{equation}